oussama-fahi/Ayrfu/README.md

 # Ayrfu
-Consultant application to interact with the general public Application for consulting campany to manage their client and for hiring new profils , everythings need it are implemented
+Consultant campany application to interact with the general public Application for consulting campany to manage their client and for hiring new profils , everythings need it are implemented